-Compensation: Competitive pay, paid weekly one-on-one supervision meetings and team meetings, sick leave, continuing education benefits, retirement contribution
+Compensation: Competitive pay, paid weekly one-on-one supervision meetings and team meetings, sick leave

-Sensory KIDS is seeking a pediatric occupational therapist to join a busy practice providing support to children and families living with sensory challenges.
-Therapy is provided at Sensory KIDS with a strong focus on relationship-building between therapists, children, and families.
-Drawing on the work of Dr. Lucy Miller, Dr. Stanley Greenspan, Dr. Ross Greene, Dr. A. Jean Ayres, and others, occupational therapists at Sensory KIDS maintain a clinically-rigorous focus that integrates holistic strategies for supporting the whole child and family system.
+Sensory KIDS is seeking an occupational therapist to join our busy practice.
+We are excited about growing our program for adults and adolescents seeking services for sensory differences.
+Therapy is provided at Sensory KIDS with a strong focus on relationship-building between therapists and clients.
+Drawing on the work of Dr. Lucy Miller, Dr. Stanley Greenspan, Dr. Ross Greene, Dr. A. Jean Ayres, and others, occupational therapists at Sensory KIDS maintain a clinically-rigorous focus that integrates holistic strategies for supporting clients and families.

-Occupational therapists at Sensory KIDS provide dynamic, responsive, and child-led therapy to infants, toddlers, children, and adolescents.
-From the evaluation process through the completion of therapy, therapists at Sensory KIDS create an environment of collaboration with children and families to maximize individual potential and family success.
-Therapists engage children, empower parents, and collaborate with colleagues to deliver exceptional services.
+Occupational therapists at Sensory KIDS provide dynamic, individualized, and evidence-based intervention for clients across the lifespan.
+From the evaluation process through the completion of therapy, therapists at Sensory KIDS create an environment of collaboration with clients to maximize individual potential and success.
+Therapists engage clients, empower families, and collaborate with colleagues to deliver exceptional services.

 - Current Oregon occupational therapy licensure

 - At least three years occupational therapy experience

 - At least one year of sensory-based occupational therapy experience